codesnippetspro/code-snippets/readme.txt

 == Upgrade Notice ==

+= 1.3 =
+Added import/export feature

 = 1.2 =
-* Minor improvments
+Minor improvments |
-* Added code highlighting
+Added code highlighting |
-* Plugin data will now be cleaned up when you delete the plugin.
+Plugin data will now be cleaned up when you delete the plugin.

 = 1.1 =
 * Minor bug fixes and improvements on the the 'Edit Snippet' page